Nonresident Withholding Guidance

 Withholding tax payments, quarterly returns, and annual reconciliations must be submitted electronically to the department through

 e-TIDES, the department’s online business tax filing system.
 All payments of $1,000 or more must be remitted by Electronic Funds Transfer (EFT).
-Electronic payments can be made through e-TIDES at
+Electronic payments can be made through

 Annual Filing Requirements - The Annual Withholding Statement (REV-1667), along with the individual 1099-MISC/NEC forms, must be filed electronically with the department through